gbif/ssg-gb27/content/05_travel-accommodation/en.md

 ---

-### Getting around in Alexandria
+## Getting around in Alexandria

 Visit the following link for more information about getting around Alexandria: [https://www.visitalexandriava.com/plan/maps-and-transportation/](https://www.visitalexandriava.com/plan/maps-and-transportation/).

-*Bus Station*
-DASH AT 7 - Jamieson Ave
-0.1 miles W from conference hotel

-*Subway Station*
-Eisenhower Metro
-0.5 miles W from hotel

-*King St - Old Town Metro Station*
-0.4 miles SW from hotel

-- Walk King Street: The main thoroughfare in Old Town, bustling King Street is a walkable mile recognized as one of the “Great Streets” of America.
+*Walk King Street:* The main thoroughfare in Old Town, bustling King Street is a walkable mile recognized as one of the “Great Streets” of America.

-- Free King Street Trolley: Stops every two blocks from the King St-Old Town Metrorail station to the Potomac waterfront.
+*Free King Street Trolley:* Stops every two blocks from the King St-Old Town Metrorail station to the Potomac waterfront.

-- Parking: You'll find plenty of street and garage parking in Old Town, plus free parking in Del Ray and many other parts of the city.
+*Parking:* You'll find plenty of street and garage parking in Old Town, plus free parking in Del Ray and many other parts of the city.

-- Metrorail & Bus: Public transportation that will take you around Alexandria and into D.C.
+*Metrorail & Bus:* Public transportation that will take you around Alexandria and into D.C.
+- Bus Station, DASH AT 7 - Jamieson Ave, 0.1 miles W from Westin Alexandria hotel
+- Subway Station, Eisenhower Metro, 0.5 miles W from Westin Alexandria hotel
+- King St - Old Town Metro Station, 0.4 miles SW from hotel

-- Water Taxis: Skip the traffic and dock just steps from the Wharf, Georgetown, the National Mall, Nationals Stadium or National Harbor.
+*Water Taxis:* Skip the traffic and dock just steps from the Wharf, Georgetown, the National Mall, Nationals Stadium or National Harbor.

-- Bikes: Rent a bike and pedal along the waterfront to George Washington’s Mount Vernon or into D.C.
+*Bikes:* Rent a bike and pedal along the waterfront to George Washington’s Mount Vernon or into D.C.

-- Taxis & Carshare: No need to bring your own car; get one in Alexandria or find out how to get a cab.
+*Taxis & Carshare:* No need to bring your own car; get one in Alexandria or find out how to get a cab.

 ---